antolabarca/99-7-citric-liquid-antolabarca/README.md

 There is a game rule that changes some of the Encounter panels to boss Panels and then back to encounter panels.
 This needs to be implemented in the future when I understand how that's supposed to work.

-In the future, player interactions to decide wether to evade or defend are required.
-This needs an interface to be implemented.
-In the case of Enemy Units, this is decided by a random.
+Units have a getIcon method that returns the path to the unit's icon, to be displayed in battles in the interface.

 ####Player
 The *Player* class has unique methods for setting atk, def and evd, and for getting and increasing the player's Norma level.
 The players also have an observer method to signal if Norma reaches 4 or 6, since norma 4 makes a boss appear and norma 6 means she won the game.